 - A clear and short, simple explanation of why the behaviour is unacceptable.
 Adults speak calmly, firmly, and confidently to gain control.

 - All adults are aware of and respect varying cultural expectations regarding interactions between people and must not, for example, expect eye contact with children who are unable to do so.

-- For some children with additional and different needs ‘behaviour is communication’ and in order to understand the behaviour it is pertinent to examine what the child is trying to communicate.
+- For some children with additional and different needs ‘behaviour is communication’ and to understand the behaviour it is pertinent to examine what the child is trying to communicate.
 In such cases it is not bad behaviour but impaired communication.

 - Adults will not raise their voices in a threatening way and must at all times remember that the child who is behaving inappropriately is in need of support.

 - Where conflicts arise between children, adults model a problem-solving approach, gathering information, restating the problem and seeking / suggesting solutions.